Hold onto your compasses because our QGIS tutorial will give you a blueprint of how to use QGIS 3 (which is ranked as our #2 GIS software)

-It’s available for all major operating systems like Windows 32 and 64 bit and also Mac.
+It’s available for all major operating systems like Windows 32 and 64-bit and also Mac.

 If you want to learn more about this data package, read more about Natural Earth data.

-The Anatomy of QGIS
+The QGIS user interface

-MAP CANVAS: When you start QGIS, the large window, front-and-center is the map canvas.
+MAP CANVAS: When you start QGIS, the large window, front and center is the map canvas.
 The map canvas displays all of your map features.
 Scrolling the wheel on your mouse up and down will zoom in and out.
-Holding the wheel on your mouse down will pan left, right, up and down.
+Holding the wheel on your mouse down will pan left, right, up, and down.

 TOOLBARS: Toolbars are specialized sets of tools located above the map canvas.
 You can undock and move them anywhere in QGIS 3.
 For example, these are the standard toolbars that are in a QGIS install: